YouTube and Wikipedia have been providing user generated elearning content for nearly a decade.

 Resist a one-size fits all approach by tailoring to your audiences

 If you adopt a one-size fits all approach you risk alienating all your learners and pleasing none.
+You need to create bespoke elearning solutions.

 The more capable learners may find your courses too easy and novices may find the course goes over their head.